Using unmanaged EKS clusters¶

 Using GPUs¶

-AWS provides GPU-enabled instances with NVIDIA GPUs.
+AWS provides GPU-enabled instances with NVidia GPUs.
 Using GPUs for containerized execution requires the following steps.

-The base image that is built by default (see Setting up (Kubernetes)) does not have CUDA support and cannot use NVIDIA GPUs.
-Therefore, you need to build a CUDA-enabled base image.
+The base image that is built by default does not have CUDA support and cannot use NVidia GPUs.

 Thereafter, create a new container configuration dedicated to running GPU workloads.
 If you specified a tag for the base image, report it in the “Base image tag” field.